3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Your employees are expected to show little proactive behavior and avoid responsibility whenever they can.

-To successfully pull this off, a hierarchical structure is needed, with narrow span of control at each level – for effective management.
+To successfully pull this off, a hierarchical structure is needed, with a narrow span of control at each level – for effective management.

 Working Style of Theory X Managers